-This number of the day worksheet or Google Slides has children working on a hundreds chart, coloring in base ten blocks, filling in number lines, writing a number in expanded form, and more.
+This number of the day worksheet and Google slides have children working on a hundreds chart, coloring in base ten blocks, filling in number lines, writing a number in expanded form, and more.

-Number of the Day Worksheet: Base Ten Blocks
+Number of the Day Sheet: Base Ten Blocks

 The first part of this sheet is to color in the base ten blocks that represent the number of the day and to also write how many hundreds, tens, and ones there are.